VSkin

 See these attributes on real skins

-Browse public CS2 inventories on VSkin to see float, paint seed, stickers and more on real items, including trade-locked skins hidden from Steam profiles.
+Browse public CS2 inventories on VSkin to see float, paint seed, stickers and more on real skins, including the trade-locked ones on showcases their owner syncs with the VSkin extension.

 Explore VSkin